 Agricultural Literacy Curriculum Matrix

-Students will investigate the different digestive systems of livestock and learn how animals have unique nutritional needs based on these structures.
-Students will also discover the responsibilities of an animal nutritionist.
+Students investigate the different digestive systems of livestock, examine the unique nutritional needs based on these structures, and discover the responsibilities of an animal nutritionist.
+Grades 3-5

 Interest Approach — Engagement: